Chances are, you’re looking for a content marketing agency but are undecided which one is best for you?

 The biggest, Google Analytics, offers a free alternative to their Google 360 software (which is fortunate because their premium software has a base rate of around £110,000 a year!)

-A B2B approach to content marketing is explored more fully by wordstream.com.
+A B2B service providers approach to content marketing is explored more fully by wordstream.com.

 Their guide gives statistics on content marketing strategies, and examples of quality B2B content.